Stock Analysis on Net

 4 Click competitor name to see calculations.

-The invested capital shows a general upward trend from 61,158 million US dollars in 2020 to a peak of 85,573 million US dollars in 2023, followed by a slight decrease to 82,071 million US dollars in 2024.
-This demonstrates a significant increase in capital investment over the five-year period, with a minor reduction in the last year.
+The invested capital has generally increased from 61,158 million US dollars in 2020 to a peak of 85,573 million in 2023, followed by a slight decrease to 82,071 million in 2024.
+This upward trend in invested capital suggests growing investments or asset base expansion over the years, albeit with some retrenchment in the last year.

 Economic Profit Margin